Sandy’s story began in Exeter on Thurs. 21st Dec. 1944, when weighed in at 7lb 3oz.

 Sandy flew out to America on June 26th 2001 to meet her father.

-The reception she got was marvelous.
+The reception she got was marvellous.
 All the family turned up at the airport to greet her.
 Everyone she met was so welcoming and the feeling she had was beyond her wildest dreams or expectations.
 She spent a month with him and had a ball.

 They discovered that they liked the same foods, had the same personality and there were so many other similarities she can’t name them all.